rl86/my-portfolio/README.md

 # Robert Litchfield's portfolio

-This is my professional portfolio, it uses AWS and ReactJS
+This is my professional portfolio, it uses AWS cloud services and ReactJS.